deren14/Protfolio_Project1/README.md

 Incorrect Integer Value Error: Encounter an error while importing the dataset to MySQL via the import wizard due to incorrect integer values.
 Solution: Utilized the command-line and local infile method, successfully importing the dataset into MySQL.

 Reason for Error: Dataset required adjustments, which were made using Excel.
-Later on I tried Saving the file with the "csv utf8" option instead of "csv" resolved the import issue.
+Later on I tried Saving the file with the "csv utf8" option instead of "csv" and that resolved the importing via mysql import wizard issue.

 CALCULATION ERROR:
 Mis-Calculation Error: Empty rows in the dataset were not automatically filled with null values by MySQL, causing incorrect calculations.